 - partnerships and collaborations with individuals, agencies and associations within the University and in the community

 - recognition as a high quality program meeting national and international academic and clinical practice standards

-Our vision is a strong, dynamic School of Physical Therapy, where faculty, students and staff collaborate with local, national and international colleagues in pursuit of academic and clinical excellence.
+Our vision is a strong, dynamic School of Rehabilitation Science, where faculty, students and staff collaborate with local, national and international colleagues in pursuit of academic and clinical excellence.